-The online issues in the 2021 volume pick up elements of the print issue’s design, and the website is updated to reflect Volume 9.
+The online issues in the 2022 volume pick up elements of the print issue’s design, and the entire website is updated to reflect this and shape the reading experience.